projectara/greybus-spec/source/bridged_phy.rst

 Greybus SPI Protocol Number of Chip Selects Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI number of chip selects operation allows the AP to determine the maximum number of chip select pins supported by SPI master.
+The Greybus SPI number of chip selects operation allows the requestor to determine the maximum number of chip select pins supported by SPI master.

 Greybus SPI Protocol Number of Chip Selects Request